Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 Time stoper - You can stop time for all players except you

-Tracker - Track other players
+Tracker - Track other players - **Coming to vanilla Modding Us**

 Mayor - You have more votes

 Mortican - Report bodies and see the suspects

-Noisemaker - Aletr everyone when you die
+Noisemaker - Aletr everyone when you die - **Coming to vanilla Modding Us**

 Seer - Reveal the alliance of other players